yellow-binary-tree/MMDuet/README.md

 MMDuet is a VideoLLM implemented in the *video-text duet interaction format*, which treats the video stream as a role in the conversation akin to the user and the assistant.
 Under this interaction format, the video is continuously played and input to the model frame-by-frame.
 Both the user and model can insert their text messages right after any frame during the video play.
 When a text message ends, the video continues to play, akin to the show of two performers in a duet.

-This interaction not only ensures a timely response for video comprehension, but also improves the performance on many time-sensitive video-text multimodal tasks, such as temporal video grounding, highlight detection, and dense video captioning.
+**This not only ensures a timely response for video comprehension, but also improves the performance on many time-sensitive video-text multimodal tasks, such as temporal video grounding, highlight detection, and dense video captioning.**

 # Installation
 1. Create conda environment and use pip to install some packages